Faculty

 Lilyana Lloyd

-Originally from Adelaide, Lilyana trained at the Barbara Jayne Dance Centre before continuing her studies at the Australian Ballet School from level 5, graduating in level 8.
+Originally from Adelaide, Lilyana trained at the Barbara Jayne Dance Centre before continuing her studies at The Australian Ballet School from level 5, graduating in level 8.
 Whilst at the school Lilyana had the opportunity to train at the Canada’s National Ballet School as an exchange student.
 Lilyana performed in The Australian Ballet Regional Tour of Giselle.

 After graduating with a Diploma in Dance, Advanced Diploma in Dance and Graduate Diploma in Classical Ballet, Lilyana went on to join the Queensland Ballet in 2018.